RemieBear/AGCMaineAndDOT_PROJECT_KI/README.md

 ## How to Run
 0. Ensure all dependencies are installed properly
-1. Place the Excel file, the one labeled for the python file, in the same directory as the python file
+1. Place the Excel file, in the same directory as the python file
 2. Run: python project_un_supervised_ml.py

 ## Data